James Williamson b. 1713 Scotland, d. March 31, 1806

 leader Captain John McClure on Fishing Creek in present-day Chester County,

-them to hang as traitors at sunrise the next day.
-Huck's detachment, consisting
+to hang as traitors at sunrise the next day.
+Huck's detachment, consisting of

 advanced once more into the New Acquisition and arrived at the plantation of